zeplin/cli-connect-storybook-plugin/README.md

 }
 ```

-### Start a local Storybook server using a npm script on your package.json

-.zeplin/components.json
+### Local Storybook instance

+Zeplin CLI Storybook Plugin can also start a local Storybook instance to collect information about stories.
+You can either provide an npm script or a custom command to start a Storybook instance.

+#### npm script

+Provide the name of the npm script to start a Storybook instance.

 ```json
 {
     ...